anakhas771/Hope---Hospital-Management-/README.md

 This project is used by the following organizations and teams:

-Aetheria General Hospital – for managing appointments, doctor schedules, and patient records.
+ General Hospital – for managing appointments, doctor schedules, and patient records.

-Medicare Plus Clinics – for handling online consultations and secure payment processing.
+ Clinics – for handling online consultations and secure payment processing.

-CareWell Diagnostics – for tracking doctor activity and analytics through the admin dashboard.
+ Diagnostics – for tracking doctor activity and analytics through the admin dashboard.

-Nova Health Center – for managing patient authentication and report delivery.
+ Health Center – for managing patient authentication and report delivery.

 ## Tech Stack